James Henthorn Todd

 James Henthorn Todd (23 April 1805 – 28 June 1869) was a biblical scholar, educator, and Irish historian.
 He is noted for his efforts to place religious disagreements on a rational historical footing, for his advocacy of a liberal form of Protestantism, and for his endeavors as an educator, librarian, and scholar in Irish history.

 Early life

 He was the son of Charles Hawkes Todd, a professor of surgery, and Eliza Bentley, and was the oldest of fifteen children.
-Noted physician Robert Bentley Todd, William Gowan Todd, and Armstrong Todd were among his younger brothers.
+Noted physician Robert Bentley Todd, Very Rev. William Gowan Todd, and physician Armstrong Todd were among his younger brothers.
 His father died a year after he received a B.A. from Trinity College in 1825, diminishing his prospects for success.
 However, he was able to remain at the college by tutoring and editing a church periodical.